gutku10/gutku10/README.md

 <br />
 <br />

-Hi, I'm Utkrisht Goyal, an IOT geek, currently, looking for a Internship.
-I'm a problem solving enthusiast and a product guy, I have an edge to create production code and participate in the design process as I strongly believe in Discover, Ideate, Design and define.
+Hi, I'm Utkrisht Goyal, an enthusiastic and passionate programmer, I have always wanted to code away my days.
+Having started programming since class 9th I continue working hard to optimize solutions and find better ways to make code work.
+I strongly believe in producing and building codes and have participated in many hackathons to bring my ideas to life.
+With strong problem-solving skills and logical ability, I thrive to collect more experience and enhance my abilities.
+Continuously evolving and willing to learn, I wish to be called a great coder.

 <br/>
 <br/>